ankushgoel27/venus/README.md

 # Venus

-Venus is a FastAPI microservice that manages Fern's auth (think users, organizations, tokens).
+Venus is a FastAPI microservice that manages Fern's auth (users, organizations, tokens).

 ## 🌿 Fern-managed API